Daily readings

 13Who has rescued us from the power of darkness, and has translated us into the kingdom of the Son of his love,

-14In whom we have rescue through his blood, the remission of sins;
+14In whom we have redemption through his blood, the remission of sins;

 15Who is the image of the invisible God, the firstborn of every creature: